VIABLE

 At a Glance

-VIABLE (Remote monitoring in virtual wards for acutely unwell patients being managed and treated on an ambulatory care pathway: feasibility study) will provide Acute Hospital at Home patients with a system of remote monitoring equipment that will measure a range of their vital-signs.
-Patients will be asked to take the equipment home with them and use it for the duration of their time on the Acute Hospital at Home virtual ward.
-Select vital-signs data will be transferred in near real-time to a clinicians dashboard viewable by the NHS Acute Hospital at Home team.
+VIABLE (Remote monitoring in virtual wards for acutely unwell patients being managed and treated on an ambulatory care pathway: feasibility study) will provide acute hospital-at-home patients with a system of remote monitoring equipment that will measure a range of their vital-signs.
+Patients will be asked to use the equipment at home for the duration of their time on the acute hospital-at-home service.
+Select vital-signs data will be transferred in near real-time to a clinicians dashboard viewable by the NHS acute hospital-at-home team.

 StudY Aim